Ismail al-Jazari: Design and construction methods

 English technology historian Donald Hill writes:

 Escapement mechanism in a rotating wheel

 Al-Jazari invented a method for controlling the speed of rotation of a wheel using an escapement mechanism.

 Mechanical controls

 According to Donald Hill, al-Jazari described several early mechanical controls, including "a large metal door, a combination lock and a lock with four bolts".

-Segmental gear
+Conical valve and segmental gear

 A segmental gear is "a piece for receiving or communicating reciprocating motion from or to a cogwheel, consisting of a sector of a circular gear, or ring, having cogs on the periphery, or face."
-Professor Lynn Townsend White, Jr. wrote:
+Lynn Townsend White wrote:

 Water-raising machines

 Al-Jazari invented five machines for raising water, as well as watermills and water wheels with cams on their axle used to operate automata, in the 12th and 13th centuries, and described them in 1206.
 It was in these water-raising machines that he introduced his most important ideas and components.